pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 * the **.py** files can be finicky to configure, particularly if you have matplotlib plot outputs.

-For example: To make allow for plots to render, you need to name each file with `plot_` at the beginning.
+For example: To allow for plots to render, you need to name each file with `plot_` at the beginning.

 * Many users these days are used to working in Jupyter Notebooks. .py may be slightly less user friendly to work with